rasools/rasools.github.io/content/_index.md

           date_start: '2008-08-01'
           date_end: '2011-05-15'
           description: |2-
-              In my thesis I developed a genome-scale metabolic network of Bacillus licheniformis based similarities between Bacillus subtilis and Bacillus licheniformis and using KEGG database.
-In the final model there are 1324 metabolites and 1277 reactions.
-For validation of the reconstructed network at first M9 minimal medium was optimized with Tagouchi method to achieve a good growth.
-Then, growth was investigated in a range of glucose concentrations in the optimized culture medium.
-For determining the glucose flux rate we used continuous fermentation in a series of different dilution rates to measure the amount of remaining glucose in the output.
-Glucose uptake fluxes were determined per gram cell dry weight.
-Finally, the results were compared with the predictions of the in silico metabolic model.
-Comparison of experimental results with model predictions shows a good agreement between in vitro and in silico experiments under different glucose concentrations.
-Finally, as a possible application of the reconstructed model, we used OptKnock for optimization of 2,3-butanediol production.
-Two genes were proposed as the result of this analysis whose deletion will theoretically result in about 31% increase in the production of 2,3-butanediol by Bacillus licheniformis.
+              In my thesis, I constructed a genome-scale metabolic network for Bacillus licheniformis, drawing on similarities with Bacillus subtilis and utilizing data from the KEGG database.
+This model comprised 1324 metabolites and 1277 reactions.
+To validate its accuracy, I optimized the M9 minimal medium using the Tagouchi method to create favorable growth conditions and then explored growth patterns across various glucose concentrations.
+Using continuous fermentation at different dilution rates, I measured glucose uptake fluxes per gram of cell dry weight.
+Comparing these experimental results to the predictions of the computational model showcased strong agreement between in vitro and in silico experiments across diverse glucose concentrations.
+Additionally, I applied this reconstructed model to optimize 2,3-butanediol production using OptKnock, identifying two genes whose theoretical deletion could potentially enhance 2,3-butanediol production in Bacillus licheniformis by around 31%.

               Responsibilities include: